stonecharioteer/blog/_posts/2017-03-22-debroy-letter.md

 If sons back then respected their fathers enough to give up their youth and sexual pleasure, why did Duryodhana not heed his father's words?

 Dharma?
-Did Dharma compell the Son of Yama to wager Panchali away?
+Did Dharma compel the Son of Yama to wager Panchali away?

-Time and again Shakuni resorts to deceit and tells Yudhishtira:
+Time and again Shakuni resorts to deceit and tells Yudishtira:

 > "I have won!"